 Dennis Bowen was the Director of Choral Activities for the St. Joseph Public Schools beginning in 1960, receiving his Bachelor and Master of Music Education degrees from Northwestern University, Evanston, IL.
 The day after school opened, Jim Heathcote, math teacher and advisor to the Student Council (the group that sponsored the Variety Show) approached Dennis and invited him to get involved with the show.
 That relationship with the show continued until Dennis retired from teaching in 1987.
 He produced/directed the show for 20 years.
 Dennis also wrote the SJHS Alma Mater in 1961.
-Since his retirement he worked as Director of Volunteers at Lakeland Medical Center for 12 years and for the last 10 years has been the Coordinator and instructor for the SeniorNet Computer Learning Center with the Area Agency on Aging as a volunteer and serves as secretary of the St. Joseph Public Schools Foundation Board of Directors.
+Since his retirement he worked as Director of Volunteers at Lakeland Medical Center for 12 years and for the last 17 years has been the Coordinator and instructor for the Computer Learning Center with the Area Agency on Aging as a volunteer and serves as secretary of the St. Joseph Public Schools Foundation Board of Directors.
 He is delighted to once again be working in a production at St. Joseph High School.

-He also led the St. Joseph High School Jazz Ensemble for 20 years and began many new traditions with the band, including the annual Jazz Concert known as the “Superbowl of Jazz” featuring some of the biggest names in jazz.
+Mr. Reed led the St. Joseph High School Jazz Ensemble for 20 years and began many new traditions with the band, including the annual Jazz Concert known as the “Superbowl of Jazz” featuring some of the biggest names in jazz.
 In addition, the Jazz Ensemble functioned as the 'Show Band' for the Showtime Variety Shows each year.
 Eventually Mr. Reed involved the full Symphony Orchestra in “Showtime” and came up with some creative presentations of movie scores and Broadway show tunes.

-Mr. Reed remains active as a professional musician with the Southwest Michigan Symphony Orchestra, the Symphony Brass Quintet, as conductor of the Lake Effect Jazz Big Band, and leader of a jazz quintet known as Jazzmin II.
+Mr. Reed remains active as a professional musician with the Southwest Michigan Symphony Orchestra, the Symphony Brass Quintet, director of the Lake Effect Jazz Big Band, and leader of a jazz quintet known as Jazzmin II.

-Connie Alti Cassidy appeared in the SJHS talent show the first time as a solo dancer in 1954 and the following year teamed with Connie Hinga in a tap duet.
-In the last three years of high school she organized a group of girls into a chorus line and they performed to The Bell Bottom Blues, Shimmy Like My Sister Kate, (no shimmying was permitted) and her senior year Rocket To The Moon.
-She also helped the senior boys learn and perform the hula number from South Pacific.
+Connie Alti Cassidy appeared in the SJHS talent show the first time as a solo dancer in 1954.
+In her last three years of high school, she organized a group of girls into a chorus line and they performed to The Bell Bottom Blues, Shimmy Like My Sister Kate, (no shimmying was permitted) and her senior year Rocket To The Moon, in which the senior boys alsodanced for the first time.

 Donna Nelli Metz graduated from St. Joseph High School in 1970.
 She appeared in Showtime 1970, her senior year, in As the School Turns.
 She worked alongside Miss T. writing that year’s script.
 Donna was involved with a number of other stage productions during her high school career both off and on stage, and loved every minute of it!
 Donna holds a Bachelor of Arts in Theater from the College of Arts and Letters of Michigan State University.
 She is the retired Executive Director of the Krasl Art Center in St. Joseph.
 Previously she was the Assistant Director/Director of Education at the Krasl and worked in a number of different capacities at the Art Center since 1989.

 Donna is a member of many community non-profit organizations and makes her home in big, bustlin’ Baroda, MI.
-She is Mom to John and Brian; Mom-in-law to Heather and Desiree; Grandma to the most beautiful twins in the world: Xander and Jack.
+She is Mom to John and Brian; Mom-in-law to Heather and Desiree; Grandma to the most beautiful twins in the world: Xander and Jack, and beautiful granddaughter Penelope.